jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 });
 ```

 If you build and run the server, you should still have “Hello World” in your browser.
-But the skeleton of the HTML is missing and React isn’t loaded, so any dynamic features you implement won’t work.
+But the skeleton of the HTML is missing and React isn't loaded, so any dynamic features you implement won't work.

 To fix this, the markup that is rendered needs to be inserted into `<div id='root'></div>` in `index.html`.
 An easy way to achieve that is to insert some text that can be replaced with the markup.
 Change the `<div>` to look like this: